prenagha/launchbar/Updates.lbaction/Contents/Scripts/README.md

 `~/Library/Application Support/LaunchBar/Action Support/com.renaghan.launchbar.Updates/Preferences.plist`

 You may also tell this action that a custom action should be skipped by setting the LBUpdate URL to `SKIP` in this action's local preferences file.

+The action will search for custom actions in `~/Application Support/LaunchBar/Actions`.
+You may override this by setting a local `ActionsDir` preference.

+The action will attempt to download newer actions when possible.
+It will download to `~/Downloads`.
+You may override this by setting a local `DownloadDir` preference.
+Set this preference to `SKIP` to disable downloading entirely.

 ## Preferences Example
 ```